chaw-bot/chaw-bot/README.md

 ## Hi there 👋

 My name is Chawanzi, but most people call me Chaw.
-I like to code, binge-watch anime and take hikes.
+I like to code, binge-watch stuff, eat popcorn, and take hikes.
 Love the bands Bastille and Linkin Park 🤘🏾🎼🎧

 - 😄 Pronouns: She/Her